-Subclass of: E70 Thing

-Superclass of: E24 Physical Man-Made Thing

-E28 Conceptual Object

-This class comprises discrete, identifiable man-made items that are documented as single units.

-These items are either intellectual products or man-made physical things, and are characterized by relative stability.
+Subclass of: Superclass of: E70 Thing E24 Physical Man-Made Thing E28 Conceptual Object Scope note: units.
+This class comprises discrete, identifiable man-made items that are documented as single Examples: These items are either intellectual products or man-made physical things, and are characterized by relative stability.
 They may for instance have a solid physical form, an electronic encoding, or they may be logical concepts or structures.

-- Beethoven's 5th Symphony (E73) - Michelangelo's David - Einstein's Theory of General Relativity (E73) - the taxon 'Fringilla coelebs Linnaeus, 1758' (E55)

-Properties

-P102 has title (is title of): E35 Title (P102.1 has type: E55 Type)

-P103 was intended for (was intention of): E55 Type

-E72 Legal Object

-Subclass of: E70 Thing

-Superclass of: E18 Physical Thing

-E90 Symbolic Object

-This class comprises those material or immaterial items to which instances of E30 Right, such as the right of ownership or use, can be applied.

-This is true for all E18 Physical Thing.
+Beethoven's 5th Symphony (E73) Michelangelo's David Einstein's Theory of General Relativity (E73) the taxon 'Fringilla coelebs Linnaeus,1758' (E55) P102 has title (is title of): E35 Title (P102.1 has type: E55 Type) P103 was intended for (was intention of): E55 Type E72 Legal Object et Subclass of: Superclass of: E70 Thing E18 Physical Thing E90 Symbolic Object Scope note: This class comprises those material or immaterial items to which instances of E30 Right, such as the right of ownership or use, can be applied.
+Examples: This is true for all E18 Physical Thing.
 In the case of instances of E28 Conceptual Object, however, the identity of the E28 Conceptual Object or the method of its use may be too ambiguous to reliably establish instances of E30 Right, as in the case of taxa and inspirations.
-Ownership of corporations is currently regarded as out of scope of the CRM.

-- the Cullinan diamond (E19) - definition of the CIDOC Conceptual Reference Model Version 2.1 (E73)
+Ownership of corporations is currently regarded as out of scope of the CRM. : the Cullinan diamond (E19) definition of the CIDOC Conceptual Reference Model Version 2.1 (E73)

-P104 is subject to (applies to): E30 Right P105 right held by (has right on): E39 Actor
+Properties: P104 is subject to (applies to): E30 Right P105 right held by (has right on): E39 Actor